Accepted Students

 Congratulations, you've been accepted to Massachusetts Maritime Academy!
 You're about to join a community of students who are driven and who will inspire you to explore rewarding opportunities, pursue your passions, and obtain a one-of-a-kind educational experience.

 This page was created to guide you through the enrollment process up to the first day of orientation in August at which time you will receive your Sea Bag.
+Many of the required checklist items below are time sensitive and all of them need to be completed prior to your attending orientation.
 Be sure to check this page regularly as additional content will be added over the next several months.

 We're Here to Help